Chandra Shekhar Azad University of Agriculture and Technology

 Chandra Shekhar Azad University of Agriculture & Technology (CSAUA&T) is an agricultural university at Kanpur in the Indian state of Uttar Pradesh.
 It is named after the Indian revolutionary Chandrashekhar Azad.
-Besides Kanpur, it also has constituent colleges (also known as campuses) in Etawah and Lakhimpur Kheri district who are fully functional and an upcoming in Hardoi.
+Besides Kanpur, it also has constituent colleges (also known as campuses) in Etawah, Hardoi and Lakhimpur Kheri district.
 The university caters to the needs of the farming community of 29 districts of Uttar Pradesh.

 History

 A small school was started in 1893 at Kanpur to provide training to revenue officers.
 It gradually grew to the status of a Government Agricultural College (1906), the U.P.
 Institute of Agricultural Sciences (1969) and a full-fledged university in 1975.
 U.P.
 College of Veterinary Science & Animal Husbandry, Mathura was merged with the university at that time.